Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 where $A$ and $\phi$ are the amplitude and initial phase of the assumed modulation, respectively.

-As in MEA14, such effects can be removed by shifting the arrival times of individual HXD photons back by $-\Delta t$.
+As formulated in MEA14, such effects can be removed by shifting the arrival times of individual HXD photons back by $-\Delta t$.
+This procedure was previously employed, e.g., by \citet{Koyama89} to search for orbital motions in the anomalous X-ray pulsar 1E 2259+586, and by \citet{Terada08} to remove the orbital effects in the fastest-spinning accreting white dwarf binary, AE Aqr, and successfully detect its hard X-ray pulsations.
 We hence applied these time displacements to the individual HXD photons, and re-calculated the $Z_2^2$ periodograms to see whether the pulse significance changes.
 The pulse period was scanned over a range of $P=2.072130-2.072152$ (with a step $1~\mu$sec), i.e., the joint error range of equation (\ref{eq:P0_XIS}) and equation (\ref{eq:P0_HXD}).
-The triplet $(T, A, \phi$) describing the phase modulation was scanned over $A=0-0.80$ sec (with a $0.05$ sec step), $\phi=0-360^\circ$ ($3^\circ-10^\circ$ step), and $T=5.0-50.0$ ks (with a step of 0.1 to 0.2 ks).
-In order to maximize the signal statistics, the energy range was changed to 15--40 keV, while the harmonic number $n=2$ was retained.
+The triplet $(T, A, \phi$) describing the phase modulation was scanned over $A=0-0.80$ sec (with a $0.05$ sec step), $\phi=0-360^\circ$ ($3^\circ-10^\circ$ step), and $T=10-80$ ks (with a step of 0.2 to 0.5 ks).
+The harmonic number $n=2$ is retained.

 The results of this {\it demodulation} analysis are presented in figure~\ref{fig:demodulation_HXD}, just in the same format as figure 2 of MEA14.
-There, panel (a) shows a two-dimensional color map of the value of $ Z_2^2$ (the maximum as $P$ is varied) obtained on each grid point $(A, \phi)$, for a particular case of $T=36.0$ ks.
+There, panel (a) shows a two-dimensional color map of the value of $ X \equiv Z_2^2$ (the maximum as $P$ is varied) obtained on each grid point $(A, \phi)$, for a particular case of $T=36.0$ ks.
 Its projections on the $\phi$ and $A$ axes are presented in panels (b) and (c), respectively, where multiple traces indicate cross sections of panel (a) at various positions.
-Thus, a clear peak is seen at $A\sim 0.52$ s and $\phi \sim 270^\circ$, of which the significance reaches $X_{\rm pk}= 45.60$; here, $Z_2^2$ is abbreviated to $X$, and $X_{\rm pk}(T)$ denotes the peak value of $X$ found on a $(A, \phi)$ plane for a given value of $T$.
+While the value of $X_0$ in equation (\ref{eq:Z2_0}) is reproduced at $A=0$ in panel (c), a clear peak is seen at $A\sim 0.52$ s and $\phi \sim 270^\circ$.
+This value of $A$ agrees well with what can be read from figure~\ref{fig:6pulse_profiles}b.
+Furthermore, the value of $\phi$, together with equation (\ref{eq:modulation}), predicts $\Delta t = +A$ (the maximum delay) at about the beginning $(t\sim 0)$ of the $T=36$ ks phase, again in agreement with figure~\ref{fig:6pulse_profiles}b.
+Although figure~\ref{fig:6pulse_profiles}a apparently suggests a rather long periodicity (e.g., $T>100$ ks), this is probably a beat between the $T=36$ ks modulation and the Nyquist period therein ($1 \times 86/6=29$ ks), which should appear at 140 ks.